 Four months later there were still some parts of what had been revealed in my psyche that didn’t make sense to me and I sat in front of my therapist, took a deep breath and said “I think that I have trauma associated with spiritual teachings as an adult and new age influences as a teenager.”
 When my discovery was not met with disbelief, but deep understanding and empathy, I knew that I had reached the crutch of my chaos.
 I have previously had clients who have left certain Religions due to finding trauma, but I again didn’t really think this could happen to me!

 Of course once I looked with my logic and intelligent mind, I had my my history on my side.
 I had been disagreeing with practices and responsibility in my industry fully for years, and once I hit this thought, they all laid out in front of me.

-I did not want to be part of an industry that promoted bypassing human emotions.
+I did not want to promote bypassing human emotions.
 I did not want to ignore the pain of the world by pretending it wasn’t there.
 I did not want to support a growing trend of irresponsible teaching.
-I did not want to think of myself in duality terms and work with my ‘shadow’ nor did I did not want to rise above my feelings and thoughts.
-I did not want to promote any teaching that told people they had a special mission.
-I did not want to be part of an industry that promoted superiorty due to energy levels.
-I did not want to sit blindly anymore and wonder why this industry was predominantly white and priviledged.
-I did not want to only feel my emotions for 90 seconds, try to eliminate fear, choose happiness or be the light.
+I did not want to rise above my feelings and thoughts.
+I did not want to believe I had a special mission other than being me.
+I did not want to be part of a group that promoted superiority due to energy levels.
+I did not want to only feel my emotions for 90 seconds, try to eliminate fear, choose happiness or chase the light.